bleaktwig/yuadrem-wiki/docs/index.md

 The peoples of Yuadrem are separated into four distinct kins.
 Each kin was created by a different [god-tree](religion/index.md#god-trees), and each was then further divided by ethnic differences.
 These differences led to the formation of nations during the Age of Spring the erosion of which later led to the [sumis](isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).

 * [Humes](kins/hume.md), born from Et, are as adaptable as their creator.
 They became the dominant kin in Yuadrem after the Schism, and remain in this position even after the Penance.
 * [Imates](kins/imate.md), born from Om, are hardy nomads that roam the remaining forests of Yuadrem.
-Decimated by both the War of Autumn and posterior genocides, they have proven to be a deceptively hardy people.
+Decimated by both the War of Autumn and posterior massacres, they have proven to be a deceptively hardy people.
 * [Oths](kins/oth.md) are a moth-like kin, a quiet people with a natural tendency towards knowledge.
 Created by the god-tree [Tol](religion/godtrees/tol.md), they're often seen as enigmatic as their creator.
 * [Barkskins](kins/barkskin.md) are bone and wood golems, animated by the [god-tree Tek](religion/godtrees/tek.md).
 While often considered too aggressive for peaceful interaction, an alliance has been recently broken between them and the sumi of Fremit<!-- TODO.
 Link. -->.